 You are not required to file Form I-914, Supplement B, to prove your claim.
-However, the endorsement of a Federal, State, or local law enforcement officer on Form I-914, Supplement B, is one type of evidence that you are a victim and that you have complied with any reasonable request from Federal, State, or local law enforcement authority for assistance in the investigation or prosecution of the acts of trafficking.
-USCIS (not the Federal, State, or local law enforcement authority) will make the decision if you meet the eligibility requirements for T nonimmigrant status.
+However, the endorsement of a Federal, state, local, or tribal law enforcement officer on Form I-914, Supplement B, is one type of evidence that you are a victim of a severe form of trafficking in persons and that you have complied with any reasonable request from Federal, state, local, or tribal law enforcement authority for assistance in the investigation or prosecution of the acts of trafficking.
+USCIS (not the Federal, state, local, or tribal law enforcement authority) will determine whether you meet the eligibility requirements for T nonimmigrant status.
+Your eligibility for T nonimmigrant status is not dependent upon whether the law enforcement agency pursues an investigation or prosecution.

-If you do not provide a completed Form I-914, Supplement B, you must submit credible evidence to establish that you are or have been a victim of a severe form of trafficking in persons and that you complied with any reasonable request from law enforcement.
+If you do not provide a completed Form I-914, Supplement B, you must submit credible evidence to establish that you are or have been a victim of a severe form of trafficking in persons and that you complied with any reasonable request for assistance from law enforcement.
 Such evidence may include, but is not limited to: trial transcripts, court documents, police reports, news articles, copies of reimbursement forms for travel to and from court, affidavits, or any other form of evidence.
 Even if you do provide Form I-914, Supplement B, you may submit additional evidence.